Charitable Connections - RHS

 Moorcroft, an Arts and Crafts pottery, evolved from the ground-breaking 19th Century designs of William Moorcroft.
 William, whose own father, Thomas Moorcroft, was a botanical artist, is renowned for his Florian Ware, which, as the name suggests, was based around designs of British wild flowers like daffodils and cornflowers.
 Over a century later, Moorcroft has harnessed the vitality and beauty of the natural world into a hot house of ceramic design, collected and housed in museums worldwide.
 The Royal Horticultural Society (RHS) is the UK’s largest gardening charity and is committed to transforming lives and our world through gardening.
 It is also, not unlike Moorcroft, a key part of the UK’s distinguished horticultural heritage.

 For 2023, an extensive collection of early nineteenth-century watercolours of flowers from the RHS Lindley Collections, by Caroline Maria Applebee (c.
-1787 – 16 September 1854), the eldest daughter of the Rev. John Applebee, have been adapted into a Moorcroft Collection of seven pieces by Moorcroft designer, Nicola Slaney.
+1787 – 16 September 1854), the eldest daughter of the Rev. John Applebee, were adapted into a Moorcroft Collection of seven pieces by Moorcroft designer, Nicola Slaney.

 With reverence, Nicola noted that each Applebee watercolour was superbly executed and composed while representing some of the most fashionable plants of the early nineteenth century.
 The RHS Applebee Collection is historically exciting as well as enchanting in its own right as the Moorcroft designer takes Applebee’s watercolours into multi-faceted forms under glaze.